sakaki-/gentoo-on-b3/README.md

 The kernel used in the image is **4.0.1** from gentoo-sources, with the necessary code to temporarily switch off the L2 cache in early boot (per [this link](https://lists.debian.org/debian-boot/2012/08/msg00804.html)) prepended, and the kirkwood-b3 device tree blob appended.
 The `.config` used for the kernel may be found [here](https://github.com/sakaki-/gentoo-on-b3/blob/master/configs/b3_live_usb_config) in the git archive.

+> The kernel has also had [this patch](http://www.spinics.net/lists/arm-kernel/msg413993.html) applied, to ensure PCIe (and therefore, WiFi) works correctly on the B3.
+This patch is working its way through the usual pipeline towards release, but (at the time of writing) has not yet hit the mainline kernel.
+Please see [here](http://forum.mybubba.org/viewtopic.php?f=7&t=5768) for further details.

 The image may be downloaded from the link below (or via `wget`, per the following instructions).
 (Incidentally, the image is now 'universal', and should work, without modification, whether your B3 has an internal hard drive fitted or not.)

 Variant | Version | Image | Digital Signature